-Charles Dickens campaigned for a number of social reforms, highlightening them not just in his novels and short works but also by writing articles, phamplets, letters to newspapers and in speeches he gave.
+Charles Dickens campaigned for a number of social reforms, highlighting them not just in his novels and short works but also by writing articles, pamphlets, letters to newspapers and in speeches he gave.

-Again working with Angela Burdett-Coutts, Charles Dickens helped set-up Urania Cottage, a home for fallen women at Shepherds Bush on the then western outskirts of London.
+Again working with Angela Burdett-Coutts, Charles Dickens helped set-up Urania Cottage, a home for ‘fallen women’ at Shepherds Bush on the then western outskirts of London.
 Dickens wrote An Appeal To Fallen Women, a pamphlet for distribution amongst women in prisons, in the hope of volunteering themselves for help at Urania Cottage,